breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 We already know each `<tag>`'s behavior.
 Thanks to tags we can change the font size – as is the case with headings –, add margins between paragraphs, list elements, etc.

 If you wish to further specify how you want the behavior of a specific tag to be, you can use its attributes.
 To use them, you must define the attributes in the opening tag, like this:

 ```html
 <img src="http://www.mydomain.com/myimage.png" />
 ```

 In this case, we are assigning the "src" property to the `<img>` tag which will indicate the path or URL of the image to be displayed in this container.

-Each tag has its own properties – you do not have to memorize them, you will always find them quickly over the Internet – but, it is good that you know the most important ones so that you have them ready in your mind at any time.
+Each tag has its own properties (you do not have to memorize them, you will always find them quickly over the Internet), but it is good that you know the most important ones so that you have them ready in your mind at any time.

 That’s why we have created a series of exercises that will better explain each of the important properties of the most used HTML elements.